mongodb/docs/source/server-status.rst

    :status:`indexCounters.btree.hits` and
    :status:`indexCounters.btree.misses`.
 Higher values indicate that your database has indexes and that these indexes are being used.
-If this number doesn't grow over time, this might indicate that your indexes do not effectively support your use.
+If this number does not grow over time, this might indicate that your indexes do not effectively support your use.

 .. describe:: indexCouters.btree.hits

-   The ``indexCouters.btree.hits`` value reports the number of times that an index has been access and ``mongod`` is able to return the index from memory.
+   The ``indexCouters.btree.hits`` value reflects the number of times that an index has been access and ``mongod`` is able to return the index from memory.